How to Disable Driver Signature Enforcement in Windows 11

 Summary

-• Driver signature enforcement helps keep your Windows 11 PC safe by only allowing trusted drivers.
+• Driver signature enforcement helps keep your Windows 11 PC safe.
+It only allows trusted drivers.

-• You can temporarily turn off this feature to install unsigned drivers if needed.
+• You can temporarily turn off this feature to install unsigned drivers if you need to.

 • Use the Advanced Startup menu or Command Prompt to turn this feature on or off.

-• Always be careful and only install drivers from sources you trust.
+• Always be careful.
+Only install drivers from sources you trust.

 Categories: